phetsims/phet-info/doc/strings-i18n-yaml-fluent.md

 For Fluent, we recommend reading the [Fluent Project](https://projectfluent.org/), and experimenting with the [Fluent Playground](https://projectfluent.org/play/) is a great resource for experimenting with Fluent patterns.
 Note that we do not support 100% of Fluent syntax, such as attributes.
+Note Fluent is also whitespace sensitive, so its own indentation is also important.

 NOTE: Due to numerous technical constraints, we are not writing full Fluent *.ftl files, but rather using a subset of Fluent syntax in YAML files.
 In the future, if we abandon the legacy JSON format and some of the related constraints, we